6.8 SPC vs. 300 Blackout: Powering Up the AR Platform

 Ballistic Coefficient and Sectional Density

-Ballistic coefficient (BC) is a measure of how aerodynamic a bullet is and how well it will resist wind deflection.
-Sectional density (SD) is a way to evaluate the penetration ability of a bullet based on its external dimensions, design, and weight.
+Ballistic coefficient (BC) measures a bullet's aerodynamics and resistance to wind deflection.
+Sectional density (SD) reflects a bullet's penetration ability based on its diameter and weight.

 However, the 300 AAC Blackout is also designed to fire heavier subsonic loads that outstrip the 6.8 SPC in both categories.
-For example, it is not uncommon for 200+ grain weight 30-caliber bullets to have a BC over 0.50 and SD over 0.30.
+For example, it is not uncommon for 200+ grain .30 caliber bullets to have a BC over 0.500 and SD over 0.300.

 Accuracy